Marist College Canberra: Institution child sexual abuse

-Between 1976 and 1993 a teacher at Marist College, Brother Kosta Chute, sexually molested at least 39 students.
+Between 1977 and 1993 a teacher at Marist College, Brother Kosta Chute, sexually molested at least 39 students.
 The school investigated the first complaints concerning Chute's conduct internally, and permitted him to continue teaching.
 He was not removed from teaching duties until late 1993 when parents of one of his students complained to the ACT government.
 Chute was jailed in 2010 after being convicted on 19 counts of child sexual abuse.
 As of 2014 Marist College had paid almost $7 million in compensation to 38 former students who had been abused by Chute during his time at the school.
-In December 2015 the Royal Commission into Institutional Responses to Child Sexual Abuse found that the Marist Brothers had been aware of the allegations against Chute since the 1960s, but continued to transfer him between schools.
+In December 2015, the Royal Commission into Institutional Responses to Child Sexual Abuse found that the Marist Brothers had been aware of the allegations against Chute since the 1960s, but continued to transfer him between schools.

 It also noted that another teacher at Marist College, Brother Gregory Sutton, had molested students at the school during the early 1980s leading to eight compensation payments, but found that there was no evidence that either the Marist Brothers or the school had received allegations concerning Sutton during this period.

 The Canberra Marist Brothers community was disbanded at the end of 2015.
-This did not affect the governance of the school, as it is now staffed by lay teachers and a lay principal.
+This did not affect the governance of the school, as it is now staffed by lay teachers and a lay Headmaster.